fbpx

 Carol Kozak Ward

-Ms. Ward holds a Master of Music degree in Choral Conducting from the Yale University School of Music, with earlier work at the Aspen Choral Institute.
-She has performed in choruses under the direction of Johannes Somary, Daniel Barenboim, Zubin Mehta, Margaret Hillis, and Robert Shaw, and has also participated in master classes with Howard Swan and Dale Warland.
-Ms. Ward earned an M.A. in Music Education from Teachers College, Columbia University, and an undergraduate degree in Near Eastern Studies from New York University.
-Originally from Connecticut, Ms. Ward and her family lived in Haifa, Israel before relocating to Colorado in 1991.
+Ms. Ward holds a Master of Music degree in Choral Conducting from the Yale University School of Music, where her teachers included Otto Werner Mueller, Paul Mueller, Fenno Health, and Johannes Somary.
+She has also performed in choruses under the direction of Daniel Barenboim, Zubin Mehta, Margaret Hillis, and Robert Shaw, and has participated in master classes with Howard Swan and Dale Warland.
+Ms. Ward also earned an M.A. in Music Education from Teachers College, Columbia University, and an undergraduate degree in Near Eastern Studies from New York University.
+Originally from Connecticut, Ms. Ward and her family lived in Haifa, Israel for six years before relocating to Colorado in 1991.